g-patin/microfading/docs/index.md

  The documentation follows the structure described by [Daniele Procida](https://diataxis.fr/), which organizes documentation into four different groups (Tutorials, How-to, Explanations, References).

 ## Cite package

 If you are using this package for a publication, please cite the package as follows:

-- Patin, G., 2025, *Microfading*, Python Package, v.1.2.4, [https://github.com/g-patin/microfading](https://github.com/g-patin/microfading)
+- Patin, G., 2025, *Microfading*, Python Package, v.1.2.6, [https://github.com/g-patin/microfading](https://github.com/g-patin/microfading)

-## Contributions

-We are welcoming any contributions that can improve the package.
-If you have encountered a bug or spotted an error, please don't hesitate to contact us.